vertigojones/image-editor/README.md

 - All image editing settings are tested: dimension updates, filter toggling, persistence.
 - `window.scrollTo` is stubbed out during test to avoid JSDOM errors.
-- The download functionality is fully mocked using DOM stubs for canvas and anchor elements.

 ## Folder Structure